tango-controls/pytango/doc/start.rst

 ~~~~~

 The PyTango team does **not** provide a precompiled binary for Linux since this
-would mean having to provide 12 different binaries: one for each major python
+would mean having to provide at least 10 different binaries: one for each major
-version (2.4, 2.5, 2.6, 2.7, 3.0 and 3.1) times 2 for both 32bits and 64bits.
+python version (2.6, 2.7, 3.0, 3.1 and 3.2) times 2 for both 32bits and 64bits.

 Tango contributers have written packages for *at least* ubuntu and debian linux
 distributions.
 Check the **Ubuntu GNU/Linux binary distribution** chapter under